 Past cases in which crash victims have tried to hold tech companies accountable for distracted driving crashes have not been very effective.
 Back in 2003, for example, a crash victim tried to sue Cingular but New York Times reports that the case was dismissed because of a lack of relationship between Cingular and the victim and because the crash was not foreseeable.

-Today, the risks of distracted driving accidents are well-known, and it is clear distraction has become a major cause of motor vehicle crashes.
-Still, it remains uncertain Apple or any other tech company could be liable if a driver causes a crash while using their products since these companies may not have a relationship with, or obligation to, victims.
-Victims who do get hurt in distracted driving crashes should talk with a lawyer about holding the driver who hurt them accountable, regardless of whether a tech company can be blamed or not.
+Today, the risks of distracted driving accidents are well-known, and it is clear that distraction has become a major cause of motor vehicle crashes.
+Still, it remains uncertain whether or not Apple or any other tech company could be liable if a driver causes a crash while using their products, since these companies may not have a relationship with, or obligation to, victims.
+Victims who do get hurt in distracted driving crashes should talk with an auto accident lawyer about holding the driver who hurt them accountable, regardless of whether a tech company can be blamed or not.